geo-ant/blog/_posts/2026-06-30-powells-dogleg-least-squares-from-scratch.md

 and practical insight.
 However, the best performing scaling I've found is the one that's implemented in the Ceres Solver[^test-suite]<sup>,</sup>.

+Curiously, Ceres combines two types of scaling.
+To be able to talk about these two types, we are going to introduce some (non-standard) vocabulary:
+_Static Scaling_ $$\boldsymbol{D}_s$$ and _Dynamic Scaling_ $$\boldsymbol{D}_d$$.
+Ceres calls the first kind of scaling _Jacobi scaling_, and the second type _diagonal scaling_, though I find the names misleading because both matrices are diagonal matrices, both matrices act on the Jacobian, and they are calculated based on the Jacobian (though slightly differently).

+The _Static Scaling_ matrix is calculated _once_ in the first iteration and stays the same for the whole runtime of the algorithm.

 # Finding the (Regularized) Gauss-Newton Step